General New Zealand Travel Info

 The New Zealand Immigration Service also has information on work, business or student visas.
 If you’re interested in studying in New Zealand, check out the New Zealand Independent English Language School website, http://www.englishnewzealand.co.nz/ and Education New Zealand website, http://www.newzealandeducated.com/

-If you love New Zealand and are thinking about living permanently here, there is a Migration section in the New Zealand Immigration Service website (www.immigration.govt.nz).
+If you love New Zealand and are thinking about living permanently here, have a look at the Migration section on the New Zealand Immigration website.
 It contains a brief summary of immigration requirements and information on obtaining a residence application pack.

 New Zealand's unit of currency is the New Zealand dollar (NZ$).
 Coins have values of 10, 20 and 50 cents, $1 and $2; notes have values of $5, $10, $20, $50 and $100.
 There is no restriction on the amount of foreign currency that can be brought in or taken out of New Zealand.
 However, every person who carries more than NZ$10,000 in cash in or out of New Zealand is required to complete a Border Cash Report.
 Foreign currency can easily be exchanged at banks, some hotels and Bureau de Change kiosks, which are found at international airports and most city centres.
 All major credit cards can be used in New Zealand though Visa and Mastercard are by far the most widely accepted.
 Travellers Cheques are accepted at hotels, banks and some stores.